socketry/utopia/plan.md

 internal ABI for requests, responses, middleware, sessions, static files, or controllers.

-The main goal is to keep the HTTP boundary small while giving Utopia its own application request shape.
+The main goal is to keep the HTTP boundary small while letting Utopia own application state explicitly.
 Rack has been valuable because it codifies request, response, and middleware conventions, but that same shared surface has made it hard to evolve and hard for application frameworks to make different performance, security, and usability choices.